At a glance

 4. Relatively large and heavy device

 Below, I have the Mifa next to a small glass of water so you can judge the true size when it sits on a bedside table.

 The Mifa isn’t one you’ll be taking with you when travelling.
 The 20 watt speaker needs some space, and also adds a little weight compared to most sound machines I’ve used.

 It weighs 13.4 ounces and measures 6.1 x 3.1 x 5.8 inches, so it will occupy some room on your nightstand.

 The Mifa left me with conflicted thoughts about it.
 On the one hand, I really liked the sound quality and speaker.
-As I said already, sound machines, especially low-cost ones, sometimes have the worst speakers imaginable.
+As I said already, sound machines, especially low-cost ones, sometimes have unimpressive speakers.
 So when one has a genuinely half-decent speaker, it’s a major plus point.

 So it will boil down to personal preference I think.
 Some people are used to complex tech, so the buttons won’t bother them at all, while others really need it to be simple to use, and not difficult to remember how to use.